-This report assess the visual impact of a 223ha site known as Project 2 Visserspan PV Facility, as input to the Environmental Assessment in terms of the National Environmental Management Act, 1998 (Act no. 107 of 1998), as amended and the Environmental Impact Assessment Regulations, 2017, undertaken by EnviroAfrica.
-Project 2 is part of the larger Visserspan PV project which will in total cover approximately 900ha.
-The site is situated approximately 4km north of the Preseus Substation near Dealesville in the Free State, west of the gravel road to Hertzogville.
+This report assess the visual impact of a 237ha site known as Project 4 Visserspan PV Facility, as input to the Environmental Assessment in terms of the National Environmental Management Act, 1998 (Act no. 107 of 1998), as amended and the Environmental Impact Assessment Regulations, 2017, undertaken by EnviroAfrica.
+Project 4 is part of the larger Visserspan PV project which will in total cover approximately 900ha.
+The site consists of an eastern and western section.
+The site is situated approximately 4km north of the Preseus Substation near Dealesville in the Free State.
+The eastern section is situated east of the eastern loop of the Hertzogville road and the western section is located directly south of Project 3 between the eastern and western loops of the gravel road to Hertzogville.